tanu17/Graph-Algorithms-for-Heavy-weight-binary-codes/README.md

-# Heuristic Construction of Heavy Weight Binary Codes
+# Heuristic Construction(Informed Search) of Heavy Weight Binary Codes

 A constant weight binary code is a set of binary vectors of length n, with weight at least w and minimum Hamming distance d.
 We refer to the maximum possible number of codewords  in a heavy weight code as H(n, d, w).